SAP/fosstars-rating-core/docs/oss/security/google/tink.md

 1. Does it belong to Eclipse?
 No
 1. Is it supported by a company?
 Yes

+### Project activity

+Score: 10.0, confidence is 10.0 (max), importance is 0.5 (medium)

+The score evaluates how active a project is.
+It's based on number of commits and contributors in the last 3 months.

+217 commits in the last 3 months results to 10.00 points 3 contributors increase the score value from 10.00 to 11.00

+The sub-score uses 2 features:

+1. Number of commits in the last three months: 217
+1. Number of contributors in the last three months: 3

 ### Project popularity

 Score: 10.0, confidence is 10.0 (max), importance is 0.5 (medium)